JOIN US

 What are you looking for in an artist?

 We are looking for artists originating from a range of personal and professional backgrounds and life experiences.
 No theatre degree?
 No problem.
 We’ve had Neo-Futurists join our company with professional experiences ranging from music to law.
-We’re looking for anyone who can center openness and honesty, and likes to play with chaos, constant change, planned obsolescence, time, and risk.
-If you can work in the Neo-Futurist aesthetic and believe that it has the capacity to change how people see theater, art in general, and even the world around them, we’d love to have you.
+We’re looking for anyone who can center openness and honesty, and likes to experiment with change, chance, and (controlled) chaos.
+If you’re excited to work in the Neo-Futurist aesthetic and believe that it has the capacity to change how people see theater, art, and even the world, we’d love to have you!

 What sort of commitment is required in being a Neo-Futurist?